Lake Placid & Adirondacks Activities Guide

 Explore the Last Traces of Summer

 Birds migrate in droves.
-This brings exciting opportunities for birders and casual bird-lovers.
+This brings exciting opportunities for birders and casual bird lovers.
 Southbound hawks stream across the skies on sunny days.
 Watch for migrating monarch butterflies!
 They look like fluttering pieces of stained glass.
 September is prime breeding season for moose.
 Be careful when you're driving, especially at night.
 And if you're in the woods, look for moose in wet places.

 Resort Suggestions